suetanvil/nest/README.md

 ## Documentation

+You can find the manual [here](nest-manpage.md).

-The full manual is in the `nest` file in POD form.
-If your Perl installation includes `Pod::Usage`, you can read it with:
+The source for this is in the Pod section of `nest` and was generated with `pod2markdown` as a convenience.
+If your Perl installation includes `Pod::Usage`, you can also read it with:

     nest --manual

-Otherwise, just use perldoc:
+or with `perldoc`:

     perldoc ./nest